 Town School and Land.
 The Barnet School, completed in 1990 and replacing the four village schools, and the adjoining recreation field occupy a ninety-six acre site at 163 Kid Row, off the West Barnet Road.
-It currently serves 197 students in grades PreK-8 and tuitions 105 students to area high schools.
 The school Vision Statement follows: "Barnet School strives to be a supportive community of learners in which every member meets the highest standards.
 We are becoming local and world citizens who honor the environment, people, and cultures of the world".
+The school population for 2013-2014 is as follows: pre-Kindergarten - 26; Kindergarten - 23; first grade - 22; second grade - 17; third grade - 23; fourth grade - 16; fifth grade - 20; sixth grade - 23; seventh grade - 22; eighth grade - 21; ninth grade - 13; tenth grade - 15; eleventh grade - 23; twelfth grade 20.
+All ninth through twelfth grade students are tuitioned to area high schools.